 Princeton offers a single-choice early action program.
 It is a nonbinding program for students who have thoroughly researched their college options and have decided that Princeton is their first choice.
 Students must complete their application by Nov.
 1. They may not apply to an early program at any other private college or university, but they may apply early to any public institution, as long as the decision is nonbinding.
 Admission decisions will be made by mid-December.
 Admitted students will have until May 1 to respond and may choose to apply for regular decision at other institutions, enabling them to compare their admission and financial aid offers with those of other colleges and universities.

 How do I request a fee waiver?

 You may request a fee waiver one of two ways: 1) Select the fee waiver option on the Coalition Application or Common Application.
 Your college or school counselor must approve your fee waiver request online or submit your fee waiver form by mail or fax.
-2) Select one of the following fee waiver options on the Princeton Supplement: Princeton-specific, ACT, College Board, NACAC or Realize Your College Potential.
-All low-income students are eligible for the Princeton-specific fee waiver.
+2) Select one of the following fee waiver options on the Princeton Supplement: Princeton-specific, ACT, College Board or NACAC.
+All lower-income students are eligible for the Princeton-specific fee waiver.
 Students named QuestBridge Finalists should select the QuestBridge fee waiver.
 If you use the Princeton-specific fee waiver, you do not need to get approval from your college counselor.

 Who is eligible for an application fee waiver?